Being a beloved community means daily beginning again at building this beloved community.

-Robert K. Goodwin, president and CEO of the Points of Light Foundation, calls on the BYU community, along with people everywhere, to join in the nationwide effort to get people involved in service.
-This involvement is the antidote for many of society's ills.
+Robert K. Goodwin, president and CEO of the Points of Light Foundation, asks all to join in the nationwide effort to get involved in service.

 Reconciliation with God is at the core of the gospel.
 Reconciliation is, after all, the object of the Atonement wrought by the Son of God.

 His desire is for you to change, to have a change of heart, a change of nature, and to, over time, completely cast off the natural man.